nhamidjaja/hickory/docs/web-widget.md

 # Fave Web Widget
+## Introduction
+A fave web widget allows a user to easily share articles they find interesting to their followers.
+With one click, all of the user's followers will be able to read the same articles that the original user is reading.
+Theoretically the better your content, the more viral it becomes.

+## How?
 Placing a fave widget on your site is as easy as placing a hyperlink using an `<a>` tag.
 The `href` attribute will need to be inserted programmatically along with the endpoint and the following query parameters:

 ### Endpoint